fr1t2/minimal-mistakes/_pages/be-main.md

 ---
 title: "CCB East Main"
-permalink: /aw-cx/
+permalink: /be-main/
 layout: splash
 entries_layout: grid
 classes: wide

 ---

-# CCA West CX Livestream
+# CCB East Main Livestream

-{% include video id="ccawest-cx" provider="restreamer" %}
+{% include video id="ccbeast-main" provider="restreamer" %}

 > All streams are restricted.
 For access, request a password from the team [Email](mailto:james@site-walk.org) with reference to whom ever sent you here and which stream your interested in.